twolfson/twolfson.com/articles/design-for-developers.md

 # Content weight
 - What we percieve as visual center might not be right

+# Amendment
+These rules are not hard and fast as in programming.
+Sometimes, the rules can be bent (e.g. using content weight centering instead of programmatically defined centering) and broken (e.g. give an element 20px of padding instead of 16px).
+The end goal is to get something that visually "looks right".

 # For developers
 - CSS framework vs UI toolkit
     - Elaborate on Bootstrap/Foundation vs Inuit.css